-I was able to let go of 2 large totes FULL of things!
+I let go of 2 large totes FULL of things!
 [The pictures below does not do these totes justice, but I wanted to show you how full they were!]

 It felt so liberating to get rid of what I may or may not like in the years to come.
-What I treasured was already on the walls, and what I decided to keep are things that cannot easily be replaced.
-At the end of this post, I will include a list of everything that was donated.
+The pieces I treasured were already on the walls, and what I decided to keep are things that are not easily be replaced.
+[At the end of this post, I will include a list of everything that was donated.]

-I took these totes the very next day to the donation station, and was trilled to only bring back the totes!… At least for a day or so, I was trilled….
+I took these totes the very next day to the donation station, and trilled to only bring back the totes!… At least for a day or so….

-The next few days were questionable, and I was asking myself if I had done enough.
+The next few days were questionable, and I was asking myself if it was enough.
 I had gotten my Christmas decor down to 1 large tote [not counting the tree of course!], and Fall and home decor down to 1 medium tote each!
-However, I still felt my anxiety.
+However, I still felt anxious.
 Weird right?!
-The rest of my space was pretty minimal, minus my book collection.
+My space seemed pretty minimal, minus my book collection.

 How I Cleansed Each Space

-For the bathroom, I decided to paint my aloe vera pot from beige to white to tie into the space better.
-It was a small and simple fix.
+For the bathroom, I decided to paint my aloe vera pot white to tie into the space better.
+A small and simple fix!

 For the living space, I purged my book collection.
-Looking at it every day was a reminder of what I have yet to read, what I would like to read, and what books were started but not finished.
-Asking myself why I needed a book helped tons!
-I have reason I like each book in my collection, but why did I have to have it?
-A good example is my books with white covers.
-They look classy and brighten up my bookcase.
-However, most of them will not be reread.
-I was able to let go of 40% of my collection by analyzing my why!
+Looking at it every day reminded me of which books I have not to read, and which book I need to finish.
+Asking myself why I needed a book helped a lot!
+I let go of 40% of my collection by analyzing why I held onto a book!
 For the books I have yet to read, I did read the synopsis to see if it still sounded appealing to read.
 If it did, I kept it.
 If not, the library received it!

 Below are two pictures of the books I donated.
 [I will include a list with titles and why I purged them at the bottom for you to check out if you would like!]
-The two towers were easy enough to make a decision on, and the other picture were the two items I had to think about before making my decision.
+The two towers were easy enough to make a decision on, and the other picture were the two items I thought about before making my decision.

 For everything else, I went through and tossed what was not necessary to keep.
 I have old sports awards that I want to keep, but I told myself I could only do it if it fit in my keepsake box.
-I also had a couple of boxes to go through and sort.
-What I wanted to keep had to have a home or it went out with everything else I decided to discard.
-I was able to clean out all of the boxes and rid them from our space.
-One box was random cords, another was office supplies, and a box of things that accidentally ended up in the garage sale stuff.
+I also had a couple of boxes to go through and sort, and was able to clean out all of the boxes and rid them from our space.
+One box contained random cords, another contained office supplies, and a box of things that accidentally ended up in the garage sale stuff.
 Having these boxes out of the space is so nice!
 Since I do not have or need an office anymore, I took my supplies to work and actually use them instead of storing them!
 Now I can look around my home and not see just-in-case boxes or a task I need to complete!

 By the time I finished, I had 2 large totes and 2 boxes full of things to donate, 1 sack of things I tossed, and a more tidy space than before I started!
 How in the world did I still have so much excess?!

 Now let us get to the list of what I donated!
-I will start with the list of home goods, and then include a list of the books I gave to the library including the reason why I let go of each one.
+Starting with the list of home goods, and then a list of the books I gave to the library including the reason why I let go of each one.

 Home Goods Tossed [Donated]